itsgreggreg/HTML-CSS-JS-8-Week/Day-1.md

  - Done

 ## Step 2 - Neocities
-If you already have a neocities account skip this step.
+__Already have a neocities account?
+Skip this step.__

  - Go to https://neocities.org
  - Fill in the __Sign up for free__ form
    - Make your username the same as your email address username
-   - If that is allready taken try different combinations as suggested in the (Email)[] step
+   - If that is allready taken try different combinations as suggested in the (Email)[#step-1---email] step
    - In the __tags__ section put __OperationSpark__
    - Make the __Password__ the same as your email address password
    - For __Email__ use the gmail address you just set up